Climate Action: Inspiring Change

 Climate Action leverages creativity, science and participation to raise awareness about the underlying issues of climate change, focusing on known solutions, including Indigenous practices, to foster action.
 The goal is for each of us to move beyond our fear and feelings of helplessness and make informed choices to take positive steps forward.
 Collectively, as a growing community, we can take actions that will help lead to a climate-stable and environmentally-just future for all.

 To create Climate Action, PEM partnered with The Climate Museum in New York, the first museum in the nation dedicated to the climate crisis.
 The exhibition is presented as part of PEM’s Climate + Environment Initiative and is made possible by the Dorothy Brown Bequest for Art and Nature and the Albert M. Creighton Jr. Fund for Art and Nature.
 Special thanks to the Creighton family for their generous gift.
-Additional support was provided by Peter and Sandra Lawrence and individuals who support the Exhibition Incubation Fund: Jennifer and Andrew Borggaard, James B. and Mary Lou Hawkes, Kate and Ford O'Neil, and Henry and Callie Brauer.
-We also recognize the generosity of the East India Marine Associates of the Peabody Essex Museum.
+Additional support was provided by Susan and Appy Chandler, Peter and Sandra Lawrence and individuals who support the Exhibition Incubation Fund: Jennifer and Andrew Borggaard, James B. and Mary Lou Hawkes, Kate and Ford O'Neil, and Henry and Callie Brauer.
+We also recognize the generosity of the East India Marine Associates of the Peabody Essex Museum and the support and guidance of the Art & Nature Center Visiting Committee.

 Share your impressions with us on social media using #PEMClimateAction